buildinspace/peru/README.md

   - fields: `url` `[rev]` `[reup]`
 - `curl` - actually powered by Python's `urllib`
   - fields: `url` `[filename]` `[sha1]`
-- `empty` - when you want a module that just `imports` other modules
 - A few others mostly for testing purposes.
 See `rsync` for an example implemented in Bash.